danieldawan/nlp-project/README.md

    python NLP.py
    ```
 ## Disclaimer
-This project has been constructed with the guidance of Carnegie Mellon University's Programming with Python course.
+This project has been constructed following the guidance of Carnegie Mellon University's Programming with Python course.